ctr-l/digital-garden/_notes/Public International Cyber Law INDEX.md

 - [[Cooperative Cyber Defence Centre of Excellence]]

 Despite this, public international law still primarily governs the relationship between states and has bene viewed as inadequate in regulating the behaviour of non-state actors.

+governing the internet, content regulation, etc.

+ecommerce

+privacy & data protection

+- UN's resolution - the right to privacy in the digital age - affirmation as a human right

+cyber crime - international perspectives